jdtoscano94/Variational-Residual-Based-Attention-vRBA-for-PINNs-and-Operator-Networks-/README.md

-# A Variational Framework for Residual-Based Adaptivity (vRBA)
+# A Principled Framework for Residual-Based Adaptivity (vRBA)

 This repository contains the official JAX implementation for the paper: **A Variational Framework for Residual-Based Adaptivity in Neural PDE Solvers and Operator Learning**.